visualia/visualia/docs/components/v-svg.md

   <rect width="100" height="100" fill="none" stroke="black" />
 </svg>

-In some cases it is useful have a `padding` (also know as _bleed_ in prepress community) in SVG document to avoid visual artifacts near the edges.
+It is useful have a `padding` (also know as _bleed_ in prepress community) in SVG document to avoid visual artifacts near the edges.

 Here is `<v-svg>` with `padding` of `10`: